immcantation/alakazam/docs/topics/collapseDuplicates.md

 data
 :   data.frame containing Change-O columns.
 The data.frame
-must contain, at a minimum, a unique identifier column and a column containg a character vector of DNA sequences.
+must contain, at a minimum, a unique identifier column and a column containing a character vector of DNA sequences.

 id
 :   name of the column containing sequence identifiers.